HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 <a hreflang="en" href="https://developer.chrome.com/blog/new-soft-navigations-origin-trial">Soft navigation</a> support is expected to aid in a more comprehensive collection of CWV data for within the page navigation.

-While the current CWV data indicates better overall performance for secondary pages, a deeper dive into specific aspects of loading performance, interactivity and visual stability is necessary to fully understand the user experience, which is what we will cover in the following sections.
+While CWV data indicates better overall performance for secondary pages, let's dive deeper into the specific aspects of:
+- loading performance
+- interactivity and
+- visual stability

 ## Loading Speed